 What do the terms single, double and triple mean?

 When choosing this type of radiator, you will encounter terminology such as single, double and triple.
 These terms refer to the number of panels that the hot water or fuel can pass through.
 The panel itself may be one flat sheet or consist of a series of flat pipes.
 The more panels there are the greater the maximum heat output.
 However, although double radiators are commonly used within the home, and with some models even being available in a triple-panel configuration, sometimes a single-panel radiator is necessary.

 A single-panel radiator is often required in areas with limited space, for example, in a narrow hallway where a wider heater would cause an obstruction.
 Often a single-panel radiator will be sufficient in a small room such as a cloakroom.
 Sometimes a single is chosen purely for aesthetic reasons, where it will be the best fit for existing decor or furnishings.

 Another term that may be encountered while browsing through this type of radiator is convector fins.
 These are corrugated metal inserts that are welded to the inside surfaces of panels.
 They increase the surface area of the radiator and thus generate a higher output of heat than panels alone.
 As with the number of panels, there is no right or wrong when it comes to the inclusion of convector fins.
 Often it will simply depend on the preferred design of the radiator.

 What styles of flat panel are available?

 There are many different designs available to suit every taste and spatial requirement.
 Rectangular in shape, the first choice to make is between horizontal and vertical styles.
-Horizontal is often practical for the majority of homes whilst vertical radiators can be ideal for narrow walls and bathrooms.
-These are available in a variety of finishes including white, stainless steel, chrome and black to enable the perfect traditional or contemporary look to complement your home.
+Horizontal is often practical for the majority of homes, whilst vertical radiators can be ideal for narrow walls and bathrooms.
+These are available in various finishes, including white, stainless steel, chrome and black, to enable the perfect traditional or contemporary look to complement your home.